giuseppecrj/fwb-merch-table/README.md

 `MerchTable.sol` - In charge of adding products to catalog and settling escrow arbitration once product is delivered.

+`Receipt.sol` - NFT gets sent to the buyer as proof of purchase, this will hold both the productId and any metadata we push to IPFS

 `Escrow.sol` - This contract gets created internally when a buyer purchases from a seller.
 The `ETH` goes into this escrow contract until 2 of the 3 participants agree to either release or refund the amount once the transaction is settled.

 ### TODO